Synopsis of Primary

 Overview

-Gospel and Epistles of John
+Gospel, Epistles, and Apocryphal Works of John

 The Biblical in Late Antiquity